ABOUT

 Photo Credits

-Roswitha Chesher, Foteini Christofilopoulou, Marco Cifre Quatresols, Joel Cottrell, Matthias Ek, Florence Fox, Elliott Franks, Jane Hobson, Urban Jörén, Dan Martin, Neil Michael, Nicholas Minns, Stephen Morgan, Chris Nash, Johan Persson, Davey Poremba, Nuno Santos, Giorgio Sottile, Alice Underwood, Ali Wright, Maya Yoncali, Maike Zimmermann.
+Roswitha Chesher, Foteini Christofilopoulou, Marco Cifre Quatresols, Joel Cottrell, Giulia Di Vitantonio (courtesy of Marche Teatro), Matthias Ek, Florence Fox, Elliott Franks, Jane Hobson, Urban Jörén, Dan Martin, Neil Michael, Nicholas Minns, Stephen Morgan, Chris Nash, Johan Persson, Davey Poremba, Nuno Santos, Giorgio Sottile, Alice Underwood, Ali Wright, Maya Yoncali, Maike Zimmermann.